DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 Where no driver is associated with a device, the device name will be none.

-By default, the FreeBSD* kernel will include built-in drivers for the most common devices;
-a kernel rebuild would normally be required to either remove the drivers or configure them as loadable modules.
+By default, the FreeBSD* kernel will include built-in drivers for the most common devices; a kernel rebuild would normally be required to either remove the drivers or configure them as loadable modules.

 To avoid building a custom kernel, the nic_uio module can detach a network port from its current device driver.
 This is achieved by setting the hw.nic_uio.bdfs kernel environment variable prior to loading nic_uio, as follows:

 ::

     hw.nic_uio.bdfs="b:d:f,b:d:f,..."

 Where a comma separated list of selectors is set, the list must not contain any whitespace.

 For example to re-bind ix2@pci0:2:0:0 and ix3@pci0:2:0: to the nic_uio module upon loading, use the following command:

 .. code-block:: console

     kenv hw.nic_uio.bdfs="2:0:0,2:0:1"

-The variable can also be specified during boot by placing the following into /boot/ loader.conf:
+The variable can also be specified during boot by placing the following into /boot/loader.conf:

 ::

     hw.nic_uio.bdfs="2:0:0,2:0:1"

 To restore the original device binding, it is necessary to reboot FreeBSD* if the original driver has been compiled into the kernel.

 For example to rebind some or all ports to the original driver:

 Update or remove the hw.nic_uio.bdfs entry in /boot/loader.conf if specified there for persistency, then;

 .. code-block:: console

     reboot

 If rebinding to a driver that is a loadable module, the network port binding can be reset without rebooting.
 This requires the unloading of the nic_uio module and the original driver.

 Update or remove the hw.nic_uio.bdfs entry from /boot/loader.conf if specified there for persistency.

 .. code-block:: console